stellalph/20s-react-portfolio/README.md

 ## Description

-This portfolio is a single page application built up by using React, React icons, HTML, CSS3 and a place to share the six of my projects with developers and to collaborate on the projects.
+This portfolio is a single page application built up by using **React, React icons, HTML, CSS3** and a place to share the six of my projects with developers and to collaborate on the projects.
+This will show the employers looking for candidates with experience building the single-page application and assess whether the skills are what they wanted in their candidates.

 This application is deployed to GitHub Pages and the URL of the functional deployed application is **https://stellalph.github.io/20s-react-portfolio/**.